 Le Creuset enameled cast iron: not non-stick, but smooth and fairly easy to clean.

-Thus, other than the new nonstick ceramics and PTFE cookware, stoneware cookware is not nonstick.
+Other than nonstick ceramic and PTFE "stone" cookware, stoneware cookware is not nonstick.

-However, most stoneware surfaces--whether porcelain, enamel, or glass--are considered semi-nonstick; that is, they are smooth surfaces that clean up easily.
+However, most stoneware surfaces--whether porcelain, enamel, or glass--are considered semi-nonstick because they're smooth surfaces that clean up easily.

-High-end enamel, such as that found on le Creuset, tends to have some of the easiest cleanup among surfaces that aren't officially nonstick (if you're trying to avoid chemicals found in nonstick cookware, this is a good fact to know).
+High-end enamel, such as that found on Le Creuset, tends to have some of the easiest cleanup among surfaces that aren't nonstick.

 Stoneware vs. Ceramic Cookware: What's the Difference?